BarbaraSC/proyecto4-ai/p1_mlapi.md

 ### Test scaled services

-You can easily launch more instances for a particular service using `--scale SERVICE=NUM` when running `docker-compose up` command (see [here](https://docs.docker.com/compose/reference/up/)).
+You can easily launch more instances for a particular service using `--scale SERVICE=NUM` when running `docker-compose up` command (see [here](c).
 Scale `model` service to 2 or even more instances and check the performance with locust.

 Write a short report detailing the hardware specs from the server used to run the service and show a comparison in the results obtained for different number of users being simulated and instances deployed.